timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

     ```

     A configuration file enables a CPU input plugin that samples various metrics
-    of CPU usage, and the PostgreSQL output plugin.
+    about CPU usage, and the PostgreSQL output plugin.
 The file also includes all
     available input, output, processor, and aggregator plugins, commented out
     and you can enable them as required.